From the Start

 "From the Start" is a song by Icelandic singer Laufey.
-It was released as a single on 10 May 2023 via AWAL.
+It was released as a single on 11 May 2023 via AWAL.

 Background

 "From the Start" was released after Laufey's performance with the Iceland Symphony Orchestra, A Night at the Symphony in 2023.
-Lyrically, the song is about the unrequited love between a protagonist and her best friend, describing it as "a playful mix of old sounds with modern lyrics."
+Lyrically, the song is about the unrequited love between a protagonist and her best friend, describing it as "a playful mix of old sounds with modern lyrics".

 Commercial performance

 The song reached 1 million streams in less than 24 hours upon release.

+Covers

+In 2023, "From the Start" was covered by the band Good Kid, who later incorporated the cover into their extended play Good Kid 4 on 27 March 2024.

+In January 2025, Laufey's dance steps from the music video, set to the chorus, were purchasable as a dance move in Fortnite.

-On June 24, 2025, Jiandro released a viral TikTok remix of the song called "Confess Your Love", while Spotify released the song on August 13, 2025.
+On 24 June 2025, Jiandro released a viral TikTok remix of the song called "Confess Your Love", while Spotify released the song on 13 August 2025.